WAOB-FM

-WAOB-FM (106.7 MHz) is a non-commercial radio station licensed to Beaver Falls, Pennsylvania.
-Serving the Pittsburgh metropolitan area, as well as parts of Eastern Ohio and the northern panhandle of West Virginia, it is owned by St. Joseph Missions and it simulcasts a Catholic radio format with sister stations WAOB 860 AM and WPGR 1510 AM.

-WAOB-FM has an effective radiated power (ERP) of 37,000 watts.
-Its transmitter is on VIP Drive near Interstate 79 in Wexford, Pennsylvania.
+WAOB-FM (106.7 FM) is a non-commercial radio station licensed to Beaver Falls, Pennsylvania, United States.
+Serving the Pittsburgh metropolitan area, as well as parts of Eastern Ohio and the northern panhandle of West Virginia, it is owned by St. Joseph Missions and it simulcasts a Catholic format with WAOB and WPGR.
+WAOB-FM's transmitter is sited on VIP Drive near Interstate 79 in Wexford, Pennsylvania.
 The radio studios and offices are located in Latrobe, Pennsylvania.

 Previously, 1996 to 2009, 106.7 FM was legendary Urban Contemporary/R&B station WAMO-FM.

 History

-Easy Listening and Rock

 WAOB-FM on a SPARC HD Radio with RDS.